Published on August 26, 2024 by Nikhil Mange

 Net asset value (NAV) lending is a trend that has emerged in the financial sector in recent years.
 This modern form of lending enables investors to leverage the value of their investment portfolios, especially those structured around NAV.
 NAV facilities have traditionally been used by debt funds and secondary funds due to their liquidity but are now commonly used by investment funds that invest across asset classes.

 NAV lending typically involves general-partner (GP) financing from private equity funds over a period of time, which creates a need for liquidity.
 The lender's loan is secured against the underlying assets of the fund's portfolio.
 Private markets are entering a period of high rates and inflation, prompting a number of GPs and limited partners (LPs) to reconsider their investment strategies and methods for financing them at a time when there is less capital available for new deals, refinancing existing ones and lending to others.
-In this situation, NAV financing has become a viable option for GPs and LPs to access liquidity without forfeiting an opportunity for gains.
+In this situation, NAV financing has become a viable option for GPs and LPs to access liquidity without forfeiting an opportunity for gains, particularly for secondary funds of funds that rely on diversified portfolios for steady cash flow.

 What is an NAV facility?